 Business communication is increasingly using artificial Intelligence in various formats.
-While chatbots have changed the way consumers can connect with businesses, targeted smart marketing campaigns are using AI algorithms to create customer groups who will most likely engage with the ad.
+While chatbots have changed the way consumers can connect with businesses, targeted innovative marketing campaigns are using AI algorithms to create customer groups who will most likely engage with the ad.
 As more people continue to use voice search, content is being adapted to ensure a seamless transition to voice assistants.
-PR has also leveraged machine learning and automation to gain better insights about customers, conduct sentiment analysis and ensure that various processes are streamlined and automated.
+PR has also leveraged machine learning and automation to gain better customer insights, conduct sentiment analysis, and ensure that various processes are streamlined and automated.

-Reputational risks while using AI in business communication can be potentially very harmful to organisational brand as algorithms that make decisions are not transparent about the processes they use to reach those conclusions.
-Often, they use probabilities which can be flawed because of incorrect or biased data.
-Also, AI’s inherent racial and gender bias is still a work in progress especially as it uses patterns and insights but ends up amplifying the biases from which it learns.
+Reputational risks while using AI in business communication can potentially harm brands as algorithms that make decisions are not transparent about the processes they use to reach those conclusions.
+Often, they use probabilities that can be flawed because of incorrect or biased data.
+Also, AI’s inherent racial and gender bias is still a work in progress, mainly as it uses patterns and insights but amplifies the biases from which it learns.
 It has already led to undesirable results and negative PR for corporations like Amazon.
-Another significant concern in AI is ethical and privacy issues related to data mining and data breaches.
+Another significant concern in AI is ethical and privacy issues related to data mining and breaches.

 When it comes to marketing and communication, it’s important to remember that they are about human connections and the relationships between brands and consumers or brands and journalists.
 For PR to be effective, it needs a human touch because emotions cannot be replicated by machines entirely.
 Journalists are more likely to respond to real sources instead of AI tech because the latter might make them feel manipulated and while automation makes smart replies possible, keywords can’t replace human intuition or contextual creativity.